tgeijten/zml/README.md

 ### Performance
 *If everything is a string, doesn't that make everything really slow?*

 No, it really doesn't.
 Casting from string to numbers or anything else is really fast on modern processors.
-Plus, this approach allows the implementation to simply keep all the data in a single block of memory, which makes it super cache-friendly.
+Plus, this approach allows an implementation to easily keep all the data in contiguous memory, which makes it super cache-friendly.

 ### What does ZML mean?
-ZML is an acronym for Zeeky String-based Object Notation.
+ZML is an acronym for Zeeky Minimal Language.
 Now you know :-)

 ### What are the ZML objectives?
 * **Concise** -- minimize redundant characters